jospueyo/singularity-guide/examples/1-example-postgis-container.md

 Singularity> exit
 ```

-## Step 6: build the image file from the sandbox
+## Step 6: create an image file from the sandbox
 At this point we can compile the sandbox to a .sif file
 (see "how to create a container" for more details).
 ```